Abubokkor98/dream11-bpl-hub/README.md

   Replace all alerts in the interface with `React-Toastify` for better user notifications.

 - **Implement Selected Player Remove Functionality**:
   Add a "Remove" button to each selected player card.
-On click, the player should be removed from the selected players' section.
+On click, the player should be removed from the selected players' section. ---done

 - **Add More Player Button Functionality **:
   Implement an "Add More Players" button.
 On click, it should display the available player section again for the user to choose from.